Discover 16 meditation tips that have helped me on my meditation journey, hopefully, may help you on yours.

 Watch the video: So hum mantra meditation

 10. Breathe deeply

 Diaphragmatic breathing is initiated by contracting the diaphragm.
 By inhaling deep into the lungs, the abdomen expands rather than the chest, so your breath is complete.

 Watch the video: How to do belly (diaphragmatic) breathing

 This technique involves focusing on a single point or object.
 This style of meditation tends to be easier as you are specifically focused on one thing, such as a visual image, candle flame (Trataka), breath, or sound.
 The single point meditation improves concentration and focuses the mind.

 If you have thoughts or images enter your mind during meditation, observe your thoughts, and let them go.

 Be in the vibration of Love.
 Spend time doing activities that you are passionate about and that brings you the highest joy.
 Being joyful raises your vibration and can connect you further with the divine and your inner self.

 14. Learn about spiritual teaches and practices

-Spend time learning about spiritual teaches and practices on how the mind, body and spirit can work together, to bring balance and harmony within oneself, learning has further my understanding of spirituality and taught me a lot about myself and how to live a spiritual life.
+Spend time learning about spiritual teaches and practices on how the mind, body, and spirit can work together, to bring balance and harmony within oneself, learning has furthered my understanding of spirituality and taught me a lot about myself and how to live a spiritual life.